LightUp

 From building for myself to building for the people actually using it.

 I started building for myself.
-It's a solid first block to build on—but not a foundation you can keep building on alone.
+It's a solid first block—but not a foundation you can keep building on alone.

 "My way is the right way."
 That's the exact trap of building only for yourself—your preferences feel universal until real people push back.
 The first version fired automatically—highlight text, popup appears.
 I loved it.
 Users hated it.
 They wanted to highlight without being interrupted.
 So I added choice: auto-popup or a subtle icon that waits.
 My preference didn't get to be the default.